zokahn/r630-iscsi-switchbot/docs/ISCSI_TARGET_CREATION.md

 ## Overview

-We provide two methods for creating iSCSI targets on TrueNAS Scale:

-1. **API-based Method (Recommended)**: The `create_iscsi_target_api.py` script uses the TrueNAS REST API for a comprehensive solution that includes system health checks, resource discovery, intelligent provisioning, and housekeeping capabilities.
+The `create_iscsi_target_api.py` script uses the TrueNAS REST API to create and manage iSCSI targets.
+This comprehensive solution includes system health checks, resource discovery, intelligent provisioning, and housekeeping capabilities.

-2. **SSH-based Method (Legacy)**: The `iscsi_target_template.sh` script uses SSH and the TrueNAS middleware client (`midclt`) to create the necessary components.

-Both methods create:
+The script creates all necessary components:
 - A ZFS volume (zvol) to store the OpenShift boot image
 - An iSCSI target with the appropriate IQN
 - An extent linking the zvol to the iSCSI subsystem
 - An association between the target and the extent

-## API-based Method (Recommended)

-### Requirements
+## Requirements

 - TrueNAS API key with appropriate permissions
 - Python 3.6+ with the requests library

-### Workflow
+## Workflow

-The API-based method follows a comprehensive workflow:
+The API-based workflow follows these steps:

 1. **System Verification**: Checks connectivity, validates credentials, and verifies system health
 2. **Resource Discovery**: Examines existing storage pools, zvols, targets, extents, and associations